 Employees are involved and consulted with through Unison representatives, Joint Staff Consultative Committee (JSCC) and the Equalities Group.

 The Equality Duty and Employees

 The following are examples of how regard to equalities has impacted on decisions made by the Council:

 • Extending its policy on the Right to Request Flexible Working to all employees to help meet the wider needs of its diverse workforce.

-• Recent budget cuts resulted in the Authority considering a wide range of changes to Terms and Conditions in order to make savings.
+• Budget cuts resulted in the Authority considering a wide range of changes to Terms and Conditions in order to make savings.
 Equality impact assessments were undertaken and used to help influence the decisions on which changes would be progressed.
 The outcome was that Essential Car User allowance was removed from 1 January 2012, something that had been highlighted in the Equal Pay Audit undertaken in the autumn 2010 as being an area where there was a significant gender imbalance.

 • Continuation of its commitment to support applicants for posts who have a disability through offering interviews for any who meet the essential criteria.
 Questions are included on applications forms to ascertain any reasonable adjustments they may require in order to ensure that they have the opportunity to access a fair application and selection interview process.

 As Mendip District Council employs fewer than 250 employees it is not a legal requirement to publish this information.
 We do however review the data internally for our planning and action purposes.
 Information on our Gender Pay gap can be found here: